dgeroux/Election_Analysis/README.md

 - Software: Python 3.10.4 and Visual Studio Code 1.66.1

 ## Election Audit Results
--*How many votes were cast in this congressional election?*
+- **How many votes were cast in this congressional election?**
--*Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.*
+- **Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.**
--*Which county had the largest number of votes?*
+- **Which county had the largest number of votes?**
--*Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.*
+- **Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.**
--*Which candidate won the election, what was their vote count, and what was their percentage of the total votes?*
+- **Which candidate won the election, what was their vote count, and what was their percentage of the total votes?**

 Below is an image of the summarized election results: